angelopoggi/pa_license_check/README.md

 I cobbled this together to what it is today in a few hours time updating it.
 Please let me know if there are bugs, issues or any features you would like added.

-* Need to do testing against firewall that is online
+* Testing against various firewalls
+* Implement API Automatic Key creation for easier deployment
 * Need to adjust some error catching